kentcdodds/es6-workshop/README.md

 ```

 # How To Run Tests
 Once you have everything installed, you are ready to run some tests.
-There are two directories with tests in them: `spec` and `spec-final`.
+There are two directories with tests in them: `test` and `test-final`.
-The `spec-final` directory is like a cheat sheet.
+The `test-final` directory is like a cheat sheet.
 All of the tests contain the required ES6 code to make the tests pass.
 You will need to
-edit the tests in the `spec` directory, and make the tests pass.
+edit the tests in the `test` directory, and make the tests pass.

 To run the tests, in your terminal run: